2026-01-27

 They pay for AI You pay nothing You charge for value

-No AI costs.
+Firstly, there are no AI costs on my side.
 I'm not calling OpenAI or Anthropic APIs.
-The user's AI generates the content; my tool just formats it.
-Margins stay high.
+The user's AI generates the content and my tool just formats it, so margins stay high.

-Deterministic output.
-Same input = same output, every time.
+Secondly, the output is deterministic.
+Same input equals same output, every time.
 No prompt engineering, no model drift, no "why did it do that?" debugging.
+I think that predictability is underrated in a world where everyone's chasing generative everything.

-Physical correctness is hard.
-Fold lines that actually align when printed.
-Columns that balance automatically.
-PPTX files that are editable, not images.
-This is the kind of thing AI tools do poorly—and the kind of thing traditional tooling does well.
+And the thing that ties it together is that physical correctness is genuinely hard.
+Fold lines that actually align when printed, columns that balance automatically, PPTX files that are editable rather than images.
+This is the kind of thing AI tools do poorly, and the kind of thing traditional tooling does well.

-TriFold PDF was the first.
-Paste AI content, get a printable tri-fold reference card with proper fold alignment.
-One-time purchase, validated the pattern.
+TriFold PDF was the first product.
+You paste AI content and get a printable tri-fold reference card with proper fold alignment.
+One-time purchase, and it validated the model for me.

 DeckEngine is the current focus.
-Markdown to editable PowerPoint with automatic two-column balancing.
-The layout engine uses Typst—40 years of typesetting algorithms that no competitor can easily replicate.
+It takes markdown and produces editable PowerPoint with automatic two-column balancing.
+The layout engine uses Typst, which gives me 40 years of typesetting algorithms that no competitor can easily replicate.

-What's next?
-Exploring church bulletins (52x/year recurrence) and name badges (Avery sheet layout math).
-Same pattern: AI content + physical formatting = value.
+I'm also exploring church bulletins (52 times a year recurrence) and name badges (Avery sheet layout math).
+Same model: AI content plus physical formatting equals value.

 If you're building something similar, or have thoughts on this approach, I'd like to hear from you.